pouchdb-community/relational-pouch/README.md

 You'll notice the special field `rev`, which is a revision identifier.
 That'll come into play later.

 `id` and `rev` are reserved fields when you use this plugin.
 You shouldn't try to use them for something else.
-An `id` can be any valid JSON object, although normally people use strings and ints.
+An `id` can be any string or integer.

 ### db.rel.find('type')